jeffkl/EnvironmentAbstractions/src/EnvironmentAbstractions/README.md

 ﻿# EnvironmentAbstractions
  ![Nuget (with prereleases)](https://img.shields.io/nuget/vpre/EnvironmentAbstractions?label=EnvironmentAbstractions)

-The `EnvironmentAbstractions` package provides an interface, `IEnvironmentVariableProvider`, that can be used as a layer of abstraction for code to be easier to mock for unit testing.
+The `EnvironmentAbstractions` package provides an interface, `IEnvironmentProvider`, that can be used as a layer of abstraction for code to be easier to mock for unit testing.

 ## IEnvironmentProvider